RETENTION MARKETING

 CLV = ($50 × 4) × 3 = $600

-Higher retention increases CLV by extending the customer lifespan.
-CLV also helps determine how much a business can afford to spend on acquiring new customers.
+What good looks like: Higher retention increases CLV by extending the customer lifespan.
+A common rule of thumb is a CLV at least 3× your cost to acquire a customer — it tells you how much you can afford to spend on acquisition.

 Formula: